Emirates (airline): Communication

+Entertainment

 The ICE system includes movies, music, and video games.
 ICE offers over 600 on-demand movie titles, over 2000 video on demand and prerecorded television channels, over 1000 hours of music, and over 100 video game titles.
 ICE can be accessed in more than 40 languages, including English, French, German, Russian, Spanish, Arabic, Chinese, Hindi, Urdu, Persian, Korean, Tamil, Thai, Dutch, Swedish, Italian, and Japanese.
 Since 2003, all entertainment options are available on demand to all classes with options to pause, forward, and rewind them.

 Emirates began to offer docking capability for Apple Inc.'s iPod portable music and video player in mid 2007.
 This enabled the device's battery to be charged and integrated with ICE, which could then play music, television shows, or movies stored on the iPod and function as a control system.
 This feature was removed from Emirates aircraft starting in the late 2010s due to the iPod being discontinued.